The Legal Aid Society’s Internship & Fellowship Program allows law students and recent graduates to make equal access to justice a reality.

 Safe Families Program

 Applications are accepted and hiring is done on a rolling basis.
 To apply, please send a resume and cover letter to LASInterns@metrofamily.org.
-Please include which practice group you are applying to in the subject line of your email.
+Please include which position/practice group you are applying to in the subject line of your email.
+If interested in multiple positions, LAS expects cover letters will discuss all positions desired, or students are welcome to submit multiple cover letters.

 Funding